 Now, one of the pleasures of reading Annihilation comes from the unexpected way in which the narrative develops.
 Relatively early on you get the impression that everyone could die (the story has that George RR Martin ‘no-one is safe’ quality).
 This, coupled with the nightly groaning of some nearby beastie and the distant flicker of a possibly inhabited lighthouse, go some way to have you turning each page somewhat tentatively (as if horrors could ensue) – eventually the point comes when horrors do ensue.
 I knew it! you exclaim as you read, taking some satisfaction in their arrival.
 There is a nearby tunnel into the earth, which the biologist refers to as a tower and which may be constructed from organic matter (is that a pulse she can feel beneath her fingertips?) – an initial exploration had this reader recalling Mark Danielewski’s House of Leaves.

 There is more to Annihilation that simply monsters, however.
 There is the way in which the small team rub along (or don’t); the mechanisms put in place to act as failsafes (you’ll want to keep your eye on that psychologist for one).
-There is the way the landscape snags you (VanderMeer works hard to bring this blasted place to life – I might be wrong but Annihilation felt a lot more descriptive than his previous books, this is a book made up of words you can feel beneath your fingers – the only worry would be that you pricked yourself, so sharp is some of the imagery).
+There is the way the landscape snags you (VanderMeer works hard to bring this blasted place to life – this is a book made up of words you can feel beneath your fingers – the only worry would be that you pricked yourself, so sharp is some of the imagery).
 And, of course, there is the biologist’s back story, her marriage, her reasons for making up the numbers on the 12th expedition.

 The most important part of Annihilation, though, is a question.
 This is, after all, the first part of a trilogy and what should a trilogy do more than anything else?
 It should make you want to read on.
 Actually it should do more than that.
 It should make you want to read on right now.
-In order to justify Fourth Estate’s obvious faith, it should have us all clamouring for May to roll around so we can get our dusty mitts on Authority, the second book in the trilogy.
 Does it do that?
 Yes.
 Yes it does.
 In spades.

-Any Cop?: A dense, slim, beautiful novel that more than whets the appetite for the books to come.
-2014 has revealed one of its pleasures early…
+Any Cop?: A dense, slim, beautiful novel that more than whets the appetite for the other books in the trilogy.